pingcap/tispark/docs/userguide.md

 Currently, TiSpark only supports writing into the range and hash partition table under the following conditions:
 + the partition expression is column expression
-+ the partition expression is `YEAR` (expression) where the expression is a column and its type is datetime or string literal that can be parsed as datetime.
++ the partition expression is `YEAR($argument)` where the argument is a column and its type is datetime or string literal that can be parsed as datetime.

 There are two ways to write into partition table: